sjc200/google-contacts-share/DEVELOPMENT.md

 family emails or common names.

 **Fallback match:** if the incoming contact has no email address at all, match by display name alone.
-This handles business/service contacts (e.g. "Airportcarz") that have no associated email.
+This handles contacts that have no associated email.

 ---